margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Married to the Earth ##
 Married to the Earth, I am.

-This green and blue and brown earth that supplies all our needs, with the rivers and the sea and the grass and the dirt, is what I love.
+What I love is this green and blue and brown earth that supplies all our needs, with the rivers and the sea, and the grass and the dirt.

-It circles round and round
-with all these wonderful people.
+It circles, round and round and round the earth goes, with all these wondrous people.

 Married to the earth, I am.